-In January 2010, we moved our research and development department to new laboratories at the Venture Development Center of the University of Massachusetts Boston ("UMass VDC").
-The UMass VDC offers us a number of advantages, including: the opportunity to work with other life science development stage companies, the opportunity to network with life science departments within the University of Massachusetts system, and access to part-time help from the students enrolled in the Biology program at UMass Boston.
+In January 2010, we moved our research and development department to new state of the art laboratories at the Venture Development Center of the University of Massachusetts Boston.
+The Umass VDC offers us a number of advantages, including: the opportunity to work with other life science development stage companies, the opportunity to network with life science departments within the university of Massachusetts system, and access to part-time help from the students enrolled in the Biology program at Umass Boston.

-Since we began operations as Pressure BioSciences in February 2005, we have installed 178 Barocycler instruments, of which 124 remain installed.
+Since we began operations as Pressure BioSciences in February 2005, we have installed 128 Barocycler instruments.
 Our customers include researchers at academic laboratories, government agencies and biotechnology, pharmaceutical and other life sciences companies in the United States, and six foreign distribution partners.

-2005 2006 2007 2008 2009 2010 Installed units 5 8 20 41 54 50
+2005 2006 2007 2008 2009 Installed units 5 8 20 41 54

-We hold 14 United States and 10 foreign patents covering multiple applications of PCT in the life sciences field.
-Our pressure cycling technology employs a unique approach that we believe has the potential for broad use in a number of established and emerging life sciences areas, including:
+We hold 13 United States and 6 foreign patents covering multiple applications of PCT in the life sciences field.
+Our pressure cycling technology employs a unique approach that we believe has the potential for broad use in a number of established and emerging life sciences areas, including;

-- -sample preparation for genomic, proteomic, and small molecule studies;
+- sample preparation for genomic, proteomic, and small molecule studies;

-- -pathogen inactivation;
+- pathogen inactivation;

-- -protein purification;
+- protein purification;

-- -control of chemical (particularly enzymatic) reactions; and
+- control of chemical (particularly enzymatic) reactions; and

-- -immunodiagnostics.
+- immunodiagnostics.